Many people forget to check their yard and landscape bed sprinkler systems regularly.

 Irrigation systems must meet the water-flow requirements set by your state and local laws.
 There can be severe consequences if your water system’s backflow preventer doesn’t reallocate water to the proper district water treatment plant or department.
-Older water systems, in particular, may face erosion, chemical buildup and moisture challenges, all of which will affect the reliability and efficiency of your system.
+Older water systems, in particular, may face erosion, chemical buildup, and moisture challenges, all of which will affect the reliability and efficiency of your system.

 A comprehensive spring landscaper will take into account the wear and tear on their irrigation system once winter returns.
 Properly winterizing your sprinklers means allowing certified specialists to clean all irrigation lines and blow-out aerate them to remove leftover moisture and residual chemicals.
-These professionals will also ensure all parts and systems are fully secured and protected against the water damage from winter.
+These professionals will also ensure all parts and systems are fully secured and protected against water damage from winter.